Refugees of the Syrian civil war: By country

 They constitute in total 30% of the Lebanese population (estimated at 5.9 million), or 25% for the Syrian refugees alone, making Lebanon the country with the highest number of refugees per inhabitant.
 The Lebanese government chose not to establish camps for people fleeing the civil war in Lebanon, and thus they have settled throughout country.
 While most of them rent their accommodations in around 1,700 locations countrywide, nearly a fifth (18%) live in non-formal settlements—mostly concentrated in border governorates.
 Because the government of Lebanon has increasingly made it difficult for refugees from Syria to renew their residency permits, the number of households in which all members are legally in the country has dropped from 58% in 2014 to 29% in 2015.
 Refugee households living below the poverty line increased from 49% in 2014 to 70% in 2015.
 Families survive by borrowing money whenever they can.
 The percentage of refugee households with debt jumped from 70% in 2013 to 89% in 2015.
 Despite their struggling status, the Lebanese Forces Party, the Kataeb Party and the Free Patriotic Movement fear the country's sectarian-based political system is being undermined.

 Tensions rose in Lebanon when the army raided refugee sites in Arsal in 2014.
-The Muslim Scholars Committee condemns what it calls human rights abuses saying 'the collective punishment of Syrian refugees cannot be justified," and calling for a 'transparent and impartial investigation of the violations, from the burning of camps to the torturing of detainees in Arsal.
+The Muslim Scholars Committee condemns what it calls human rights abuses saying "the collective punishment of Syrian refugees cannot be justified," and calling for a 'transparent and impartial investigation of the violations, from the burning of camps to the torturing of detainees in Arsal.

+Following the fall of Bashar al-Assad's regime in December 2024, Syrian refugees in Lebanon faced a complex and evolving situation.
+While the regime change sparked hopes for return among many of the estimated 1.5 million Syrians residing in Lebanon, the reality proved more challenging.
+Although some refugees began returning to Syria, ongoing violence, particularly targeting Alawite communities, led to new waves of displacement into Lebanon.
+In March 2025, sectarian violence in Syria's coastal regions resulted in hundreds of deaths and forced thousands, primarily Alawites, to flee to Lebanon, highlighting the persistent instability in their homeland.